GoTolstoy/tolstoy-toly-kb/products/play/product/library/functions/products/synchronizing-product-tagging-across-multiple-stores.md

-## Steps to Synchronize Product Tagging Across Multiple Stores
+## Synchronizing Product Tagging Across Multiple Stores

 1. **Install the Tolstoy App in Your Shopify Stores**